element-hq/element-x-android/docs/install_from_github_release.md

 ### Instructions

-The easiest way to install the application from the application from a GitHub release is to use the universal APK which is attached to the release.
+The easiest way to install the application from a GitHub release is to use the universal APK which is attached to the release.
 This APK is compatible with all Android devices, but it is not optimized for any of them.
 So it may not be as fast as it could be on your device, and it may not be as small as it could be.

 Alternatively, you can generate an APK that is optimized for your device.
 This is explained in the next section.